Starburst Lounge shooting

 On February 3, 1980, a mass shooting occurred at the Starburst Lounge bar in El Paso, Texas.
 21-year-old Barry Chvarak, armed with a .22-caliber Marlin Model 60 semi-automatic rifle, killed five and injured three others before being arrested.
-Chvarak was later sentenced to five consecutive life sentences.
+In July 1980, Chvarak pleaded guilty to the crime.
+He was then sentenced to five consecutive life sentences.

 It was the deadliest mass shooting in El Paso County until the 2019 El Paso shooting.